Why did my credit score drop?

 2. Accounts in collections

 Collections on your credit reports indicate that you didn’t pay a loan as agreed in some way.
-There are a few reasons why your bank or credit issuer may have passed your debt to a collections agencies.
+There are a few reasons why your bank or credit issuer may have passed your debt to a collections agency.

 Debts sent to collection agencies will remain on your credit report for about six years.